 Test PoE before Link: By default, an AutoTest Wired Profile performs the Link test before the PoE test can complete.
-Enable this setting to make your LRAT complete the PoE test before the Link test.
+Enable this setting to make your LinkRunner complete the PoE test before the Link test.
 Enabling this setting forces PoE negotiation to be completed before establishing link, improving compatibility with some switches.

 Charge Battery via PoE: (Available if supported by tester hardware.)
-This setting is disabled by default.
-If you want your LRAT unit to charge when connected to a switch with PoE, tap the toggle button to enable.
-An AutoTest Wired

-Profile must run and detect PoE availability before the unit can use it for charging.
+This setting is enabled by default.
+If you do not want your CyberScope unit to charge when connected to a switch with PoE, tap the toggle button to disable.
+An AutoTest Wired Profile must run and detect PoE availability before the unit can use it for charging.